rust-lang/book/src/ch03-02-data-types.md

 type in Chapter 2, the `u32` type.
 This type declaration indicates that the value it’s associated with should be an unsigned integer (signed integer types start with `i`, instead of `u`) that takes up 32 bits of space.
 Table 3-1 shows the built-in integer types in Rust.
-Each variant in the Signed and Unsigned columns (for example, `i16`) can be used to declare the type of an integer value.
+We can use any of these variants to declare the type of an integer value.

 <span class="caption">Table 3-1: Integer Types in Rust</span>